-- Complete all application forms accurately and submit them on time to the proper place. - Provide correct information.
+- 1. Complete all application forms accurately and submit them on time to the proper place. - Provide correct information.
 (Misreporting information on financial aid forms is a violation of law and may be considered a criminal offense which could result in indictment under the U. S. Criminal Code.) - Return all additional documentation, verification, corrections and or new information requested by either the Office of Financial Aid or the agency to which application was submitted. - 4.
-Live up to all agreements that he or she signs. - 5.
+Meet all criteria required for contracts/agreements. - 5.
 Perform the work agreed on in accepting a college work study award. - 6.
 Be aware of/comply with deadline for application or re-application for aid - 7.
 Report any changes in name and/or address to the Office of Financial Aid.